-Most Commonly Needed Information to Complete the Financial Aid Process:
+Most Commonly Needed Information to Complete the 2014-2015 Financial Aid Process:

-- All 2012 W2 Statements, Federal Income Tax forms transcripts from the IRS (WWW.IRS.GOV) - A copy of Leave and Earning Statement (LES) (for military and their dependents) - Information on child support payments received (statement or court order) - Social Security benefits information (1099s or monthly statement notification) - Proof of other family members in the household attending college (e.g., registrars certificate of attendance) - Statement of unemployment benefits - Proof of child support paid - Proof of SNAP benefits
+- All 2013 W2 1099 Statements, Federal Income Tax forms transcripts from the IRS (WWW.IRS.GOV) - A copy of Leave and Earning Statement (LES) (for military and their dependents) - Information on child support payments received/paid (voluntary or court order) - Social Security benefits information (1099s or monthly statement notification) - Proof of other family members in the household attending college (e.g., registrars certificate of attendance) - Statement of unemployment benefits - Proof of child support paid - Proof of SNAP benefits

 Financial assistance awards are used to pay student account balances.
-Any remaining awards will be disbursed according to a schedule provided by the Business Office and in accordance with the Federal Title IV regulations.
-Students are responsible for payment of funds owed the College if financial assistance funds are not received as anticipated.
+Any remaining awards will be disbursed according to a schedule provided by the Business Office and in accordance with Federal Title IV regulations.
+Students are responsible for payment of funds owed to the College if financial assistance funds are not received as anticipated or if student is registered for classes not in their major or not otherwise covered as outlined by the funds in which they have applied.